arjan/pixels/README.md

 For PNG images, it uses the [lodepng][lodepng] C library; for JPEG images, it uses the [ujpeg][ujpeg] C library.

-> Progressive or lossless JPEG files are not supported by ujpeg.
+> Progressive or lossless JPEG files, as well as JPEG encoding are not supported by the underlying uJpeg.
-> JPEG encoding not yet supported

 [lodepng]: https://lodev.org/lodepng/
 [ujpeg]: https://svn.emphy.de/nanojpeg/trunk/ujpeg/